pivotal/docs-tap/install-azure/resources.hbs.md

 # Create Azure Resources for Tanzu Application Platform

-To install Tanzu Application Platform within Azure ecosystem, you must create several Azure resources.
+To install Tanzu Application Platform (commonly known as TAP) within the Azure ecosystem, you must create several Azure resources.
+Use this topic to learn how to create:
-This topic walks you through creating:

 - An Azure Kubernetes Service (AKS) cluster to install Tanzu Application Platform.
 - Identity and Access Management (IAM) roles to allow authentication and